 - Which sources of churn lead to the most revenue loss?

-While crash reporting and performance monitoring tools were a great start to mobile monitoring, they are inefficient at providing the depth of information mobile engineers require to solve critical errors and align with business goals.
+While crash reporting and performance monitoring tools were a great start to mobile monitoring, they are inefficient at providing the depth of information mobile engineers require to solve critical errors, mitigate risk, and align with business goals.